Writing

 ‘It’s Daniel,’ corrected Daniel with a diffident smile.

 ‘I like your hair,’ she said, in perverse reference to Daniel’s shoulder length, blonde curls.
-She reached out as though to touch it but thought better of it.
+She reached out as though to touch it but thought better.
+‘You look like … you look like Jesus.’

 ‘Thanks,’ he said, turning to the father.
 ‘In answer to your question it’s the algae.
 The algae give corals their colour.
 They’re symbiotic: that means they can’t live without each other.’